-Cooperative Extension Service Programs are open to all without regard to race, color, or national origin.
+MSU is an Affirmative Action/Equal Opportunity Institution.
+Cooperative Extension Service programs are open to all without regard to race, color, national origin, or sex.

 Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8, and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
-Gordon E. Guyer, Director, Cooperative Extension Service, Michigan State University, E. Lansing, MI 48824 1P-5M-2:80-UP, Price 15 cents.
-Single copy free to Michigan residents.
+Gordon E. Guyer, Director, Cooperative Extension Service, Michigan State University, E. Lansing, MI 48824.